m-kolomoyets/phenomenon-react-ts-template/README.md

 Tanstack router allows to create layouts.

 Layouts should:
-- be named for layout semanticsm kebab-cae, starting with `_` and ending with `-layout`:
+- be named for layout semantics, kebab-case, starting with `_` and ending with `-layout`:
   - Example: `src/routes/_protected-layout/`
 - have both folder and file (not lazy) named by this layout:
   ```